valence-corp/sprite/docs/_SpriteDatabase/command.md

 for non-idempotent statements (that can change the database), such as `INSERT`, `CREATE`, and `DELETE`.

+Commands to perform CRUD operations must have a transaction passed to them, otherwise your changes will not be persisted.
+There is a method with a non-optional transaction parameter, `SpriteDatabase.crud()`, this is safer way to write your functionality.

 If you are trying to execute idempotent commands see `SpriteDatabase.query()`.

 ##### Note